Continuing Education Activity

 Deterrence and Patient Education

-CMV can infect and remain latent in a large number of people, even if you are not immunocompromised.
+CMV can infect and remain latent in a large number of people, even if they are immunocompromised.
 Immunocompetent individuals will not typically manifest with symptomatic disease.
-If you are on immunosuppressive medications in the setting of many rheumatologic, autoimmune, inflammatory disease, you may be at increased risk.
 Patients receiving chemotherapy, patients with advanced age, newborns, AIDS patients, and organ transplant patients are also at increased risk.

 Patients should discuss their symptoms with the physician managing the cause of their immunocompromise, such as infectious disease specialists for AIDS patients, rheumatologists for autoimmune disease, and oncologists for patients on chemotherapy.
 Ultimately, patients should be seen by a gastroenterologist for upper endoscopy with biopsy.
 The biopsy samples will then be reviewed by pathologists to give the final diagnosis.

 Antiviral drugs such as ganciclovir, valganciclovir, foscarnet are available to suppress viral replication.
 However, CMV can remain latent and thus recur in the future.